This workshop takes place at the Boston Center for the Arts 551 Tremont Street Boston MA 02116

 • static subject depth of field,

 • moving subject, shutter speed

-We will meet at the Boston Public Library.
+We will meet at the Boston Center for the Arts.
 There are lots of beautiful subjects to photograph both inside and out.
 An excellent place to demystify camera settings and get the basics down once and for all.
 Join us to get all set on your settings.

 Going off Auto workshop is for you if: